sampsyo/cs6120/content/blog/2022-03-22-type-alias/index.md

 <p align="center"> <img src="table_6.png"/> </p>

-As can be seen from the table above, FieldTypeDevl and SMFieldTypeRefs can significantly improve the number of redundant loads removed during optimization, compared to TypeDecl.
+As can be seen from the table above, FieldTypeDecl ($\tt FTD$) and SMFieldTypeRefs can significantly improve the number of redundant loads removed during optimization, compared to TypeDecl.
 However, the improvement in the number of redundant loads eliminated depends on the specific benchmark and is not nearly as big of an improvement as static metrics might suggest.
 Therefore, the paper concludes that a more precise alias analysis is not necessarily much better for real optimization.
 Additionally, static metrics are insufficient by themselves for evaluation alias analyses.

 ### Limit Analysis